Making Your Medical Visits More Productive

 Make it a habit to write down the things you want to discuss with your healthcare provider.
 You can write down problems you are having or note any questions you want to ask about your medicines.
 Before your next visit, download Getting Ready for Your Next Office Visit, a helpful tool to make your visit more productive.

-Your healthcare provider will teach you how to use your medicines and help you learn to recognize signs that your asthma is getting worse.
+Your healthcare provider will teach you how to use your medicines and help you learn how to recognize signs that your asthma is getting worse.
 Be sure you understand.
 If you don't understand what your healthcare provider is saying, ask questions until you do.
-Show him or her how you use your medicines and discuss the your inhalation technique, which can be different for each device.
+Show him or her how you use your medicines and discuss your inhalation technique, which can be different for each device.
 If your healthcare provider does not have the time to review your inhalation technique, ask to work with a nurse or asthma educator.
 Your pharmacist can help too.

 Your healthcare provider should tell you:

 - What your medications are supposed to do.